danila-b/NetworkingAdvancedApplications/assignment-pub-sub/README.md

 How to run the code:

 1. Sync dependencies with uv sync if necessary
-2. Run the producer with `uv run main.py --producer-id <producer-id>`
+2. Run the producer with `uv run producer --help`
-3. Run the consumer with `uv run main.py --consumer-id <consumer-id>`
+3. Run the consumer with `uv run consumer --help`